dziubenzo/homepage/README.md

 - Compliance with all design files
 - Animated icons and screenshots
 - Art direction for header and footer images
-- Compressed and resized images for better performance
+- Resized images for better performance